httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Client Hints mitigate the performance concerns by assuring that clients will only send the request headers when they're actually going to be used, and the privacy concerns of passive fingerprinting by requiring explicit opt-in and disclosure of required headers by the server through the use of the Accept-CH response header.

-This document defined the Client Hints infrastructure, but does not define any specific features that will use it.
+This document defines the Client Hints infrastructure, a framework that enables servers to opt-in to specific proactive content negotiation features, which will enable them to adapt their content accordingly.
+However, it does not define any specific features that will use that infrastructure.
 Those features will be defined in their respective specifications.

 This document does not supersede or replace the User-Agent header field.
 Existing device detection mechanisms can continue to use both mechanisms if necessary.
 By advertising user agent capabilities within a request header field, Client Hints allow for cache friendly and proactive content negotiation.